aws-amplify/docs/docs/lib/storage/fragments/android/getting-started/30_initStorage.md

-To initialize the Amplify Predictions and Storage categories you call `Amplify.addPlugin()` method for each category.
+To initialize the Amplify Auth and Storage categories you call `Amplify.addPlugin()` method for each category.
 To complete initialization call `Amplify.configure()`.

 Add the following code to your `onCreate()` method in your application class: